tongye-nz/tongye-nz/README.md

-# TongYe

-Hi there 👋 I'm Tong
+# Hi there 👋 I'm Tong

 🔭 I am studying for a Master of Applied Computing at Lincoln University in Christchurch, NZ.

 🔧 I am mainly focusing on Full Stack Development and have a strong interest in AI.